Employee Monitoring

 The Business Impact of a Structured HR Transformation Roadmap

-- Employees and the company both experience measurable advantages from a
+- Employees and the company both experience measurable advantages

-well-designed human resource transformation roadmap:
+from a well-designed human resource transformation roadmap:

 Regarding Business:

-- Improved HR effectiveness via process rationalization and automation.
+- Improved HR effectiveness via process rationalization and

 - Improved communication between HR and business objectives,